Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

-We also consider the infinite horizon problem where the quantizer sensitivities are time invariant, namely In the following subsection, we describe an application of the sensor rate allocation optimization to resource management in remote sensing scenario.
+We also consider the infinite horizon problem where the quantizer sensitivities are time invariant, namely Essentially, the optimal solution to the problem (\ref{eq:s3ra_inf}) can be interpreted as the best time-invariant solution to the infinite-horizon SRA problem.
+The analysis of time-varying solutions to the SRA problem presents an opportunity for future work (cf. Section \ref{sec:conclusion}).
+In the following subsection, we describe an application of the sensor rate allocation optimization to resource management in remote sensing scenario.